Numbered musical notation: ASCII "online Jianpu"

+Computing

 A number of Chinese-language Microsoft Windows applications are available for the WYSIWYG editing of scores (optionally with lyrics) in numbered musical notation.
 Typically these support only the numbered notation, i.e. it is not possible to mix the numbered notation with a Western-style score in the same file.
 It was possible to add numbered notation to Sibelius scores via a Chinese-language third-party plugin which is no longer distributed.
 English-language applications for working with numbered-notation scores are relatively rare, but there have been some developments.

 In 2019 a project was started to create a cross-platform English-Chinese scorewriter that can print jianpu, Western or tablature staves and saves its scores in MusicXML using LGPL components.

 There are also technical methods of printing numbered notation (in various forms) with GNU LilyPond.
 One of them is a converter that converts jianpu to LilyPond notation.

+Duolos SIL Cipher is a free font developed by SIL International and released under OFL license, it makes use of Graphite and OpenType smart font technologies for laying out Jianpu and Kepatihan, makes it possible to edit and print scores in numbered musical notation with word processors, desktop publishing software and others, although it lacks of support for the slurs in OpenType applications.

+x-Vacle is another OFL-licensed font designed for numbered musical notation using OpenType technology, based on glyphs from other open-source fonts.
+Unlike Duolos SIL Cipher, it doesn't require extra line height.

+Guitar Pro versions 8.1 and higher support numbered musical notation.